realMRStock/python-world-travel-map/README.md

 # 🌍 World Travel Map Generator

-This repository demonstrates how to generate clean, publication–style world maps visualizing personal travel history using Python.
+This repository demonstrates how to generate world maps visualizing personal travel history using Python.

 The script combines Natural Earth and geoBoundaries datasets with GeoPandas, Matplotlib, and Cartopy to create consistent and minimal maps.